-School systems should contact the their state school bus inspector or the Alabama State Department of Education, Pupil Transportation Section prior to the purchase and/or installation of any optional or after-market equipment.
+School systems should contact their SDE school bus inspector or the Alabama State Department of Education, Pupil Transportation Section prior to the purchase and/or installation of any optional or after-market equipment.
 This is to ensure that the equipment and/or its installation is in compliance with the current Alabama Minimum Specifications for School Buses.